Local Chain Sync

 }

-As a response, Ogmios will send back a response which can be either RollForward or RollBackward.
+As a response, Ogmios will send back a response which can instruct you either to roll forward or to roll backward.
 Rolling forward is pretty straightforward and is the main type of response one can expect; such response will include the next block, which itself includes a header, transactions, certificates, metadata and all sort of information.

 Rolling backward however may occur when, since the last request, the underlying node decided to switch to a different fork of the chain to the extent that the previous cursor is no longer pointing to a block that exists on the chain.
 The node therefore asks (kindly) to roll backward to a previously known point that is the earliest ancestor that is common between the client’s own chain locally and the one that was just adopted by the node.